oksmith/chinese-grammar-helper/README.md

 A GenAI application to explain Chinese grammatical structures and help point me to relevant pages to understand my Chinese mistakes and uncertainties.

-* TODO: turn main.py into a proper command line tool
-* TODO: proper logging with colours
 * TODO: add a demonstration gif or something

 ## Example usage